-Say you’re doing a little online shopping and run across a product that looks amazing, like something from the Komando Shop.
+Say you’re doing a little online shopping and run across a product that looks amazing.
 Before you buy, though, you want to make sure it’s a good-quality product that works as advertised.
 The big question is “How?”

 If you’re buying from a trusted seller, then you might just depend upon the seller’s reputation.
 Otherwise, you’re probably going to look at the product reviews other customers have left on the site, or other reviews you find online.